Did you know...

-- You must make your RRSP contribution within the first 60 days of the current year for it to be deductible on your tax return for the previous year.
+- You must make your RRSP contributions in the first 60 days of the year for them to be deductible on your tax return for the year before.

 - You must file a federal and a provincial income tax return.